Skip to main content

 More developers have moved away from computer-based applications, and software development for internet applications is more widespread.
 In addition to this, the market response for applications and software has increased dramatically.
 Developers began to move away from the waterfall approach as it did not necessitate a fast turnaround.

-Roles in the Agile Methodology
+What Roles Are Important in Agile Development?

 Here are the roles: